 Rabbi Sarah is a dynamic Jewish community leader with educational leadership and program experience, including a strong track record building Ramah Outdoor Adventure.
-In her role as Director, Rabbi Sarah is shaping our new camp’s educational and programmatic vision and partnering with local rabbis and community leaders to make Ramah in Northern California a reality.
-Rabbi Sarah was ordained as a rabbi from the Ziegler School of Rabbinic Studies in May of 2016.
+In her role as Director, Rabbi Sarah is shaping our camp’s educational and programmatic vision and partnering with local rabbis and leaders to make Ramah in Northern California a thriving and nurturing Jewish community for youth.
+Rabbi Sarah was ordained as a rabbi with dual Masters degrees in Education and Rabbinic Studies from American Jewish University in May of 2016.
 Rabbi Sarah is passionate about community transformation through Jewish educational experiences.

 As a Colorado native, Nate is passionate about the outdoors and enjoys backpacking, cycling, rock climbing, mountaineering, and scuba diving.
 However, when he cannot get out into nature, Nate also enjoys technology and website development.
 Growing up, Nate attended a variety of Jewish summer camps including Camp Ramah in Wisconsin, and after college he worked at Ramah in the Rockies,helping to co-create JOLI, the Jewish Outdoor Leadership Institute and their wilderness survival program.

 Nate has created leadership programs for experiential educational outfits, focusing on skill building and self-development, run logistics for summer camps, developed marketing plans for educational institutions and ran operations for outdoor youth organizations.
 He earned a Masters in Instructional Leadership and an EdD in Educational Leadership and Change.